Registering a Vehicle From Outside Québec

 You must present:

-• the registration certificate issued by the other province or country
+- the registration certificate issued by the province (if the vehicle is from a Canadian province)

 If you are under age 18